Toilet Paper vs. Facial Tissue: Why Flushing Tissues Destroys Commercial Plumbing

 Frequently Asked Questions

-Can you flush facial tissue down the toilet?
+Can you safely flush premium facial tissue down the toilet?

 No, you should never flush facial tissue down the toilet.
 Unlike toilet paper, facial tissues are engineered with wet-strength agents and binder resins that prevent them from disintegrating quickly in water.
 This leads to clogs in household plumbing and contributes to blockages in municipal sewer systems, which utilities increasingly flag as a major maintenance issue.